Mavis-Liang/PDA_project2_trach_or_death/README.md

 ## Report layout
 **Introduction**: Contextualizes the need for predictive modeling in neonates with sBPD and defines the study's objectives.

-**Methods:** Describes the analytical approach, including data preprocessing, multiple imputation strategies, and the application of lasso logistic regression for model development.
+**Methods:** Describes the analytical approach, including data preprocessing, multiple imputation strategies (MICE), and the application of lasso logistic regression for model development (glmmLasso).

-**Results:** Presents the outcomes of the predictive modeling, highlighting the performance metrics and key predictors identified.
+**Results:** Presents estimated coefficients from the predictive modeling, highlighting the performance metrics of AUC/ROC plot and calibration plot.

 **Discussion:** Reflects on the strengths and limitations of the analytical methods, the implications of the findings, and potential areas for future research.